Duda Sampaio: Club career

 Born in Rio Casca, Minas Gerais, Duda began her career with América Mineiro, making her senior debut in 2017.
 Ahead of the 2019 season, after already becoming a starter, she moved to Cruzeiro.

 On 30 December 2021, Duda opted to leave Cruzeiro as her contract was expiring.
 The following 19 January, she signed for Internacional.

 On 27 December 2022, Duda signed for Corinthians.
+On 3 September 204, she extended her contract with the club until the end of 2028.

 International career

 After representing Brazil at under-20 level, Duda received her first call up for the full side on 2 September 2020, for a period of trainings.
 She made her international debut on 10 July 2022, coming on as a second-half substitute for Ary Borges in a 4–0 Copa América Femenina win over Argentina.

 Duda was called up to the Brazil squad for the 2022 Copa América Femenina, which Brazil finished as winners.

 Duda was called up to the Brazil squad for the 2023 FIFA Women's World Cup.

 On 1 February 2024, Duda was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

 On 2 July 2024, Duda was called up to the Brazil squad for the 2024 Summer Olympics.

+On 9 June 2025, Duda was called up to the Brazil squad for the 2025 Copa América Femenina.

+Personal life

+Duda spent her childhood in the countryside, helping her family to milk cows, pick vegetables and make sauces.